GreenInfo-Network/GetOutside/README.md

 #Requirements

-Requirements are very basic:
+Get Outside! is designed to use standard PHP extensions and the MySQL database server, so it may be deployed on common, low-cost web hosting services.

-* PHP with MySQLi extension (5.1 or later)
+* PHP 5.2 or later
+* PHP PDO and PDO-MySQL extensions
-* MySQL database (4.x or later)
+* MySQL database 4.x or later
 * Apache with mod_rewrite enabled
 * A Bing Maps API key (for address searches and directions)

-Get Outside! is designed to use standard PHP extensions and the MySQL database server, so it may be deployed on common, low-cost web hosting services.

 #Getting Started